Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 # Build a "High 5" Robotic Arm
-In this project, you will be using a servo to move a robotic arm.
-A photoresistor will trigger the servo, so that when a shadow of a hand passes over the photo resistor, the arm rotates into a "high 5" position.
+In this project, you will be using the micro:bit and a servo to move a robotic arm.
+The micro:bit light sensor will trigger the servo, so that when a shadow of a hand passes over the LED array, the arm rotates into a "high 5" position.

 ### Step 1: Build the circuit
 Our Robotic Arm project will use the following parts:
+- Micro:bit
 - Servo
+- Alligator cables to connect the micro:bit to the servo
 - Robotic arm (popsicle stick with hand cutout and servo mount)
-- 10KΩ resistor
-- Photoresistor
-- Jumper wires
+-

-Use the pictures from the previous project to make sure you are using correct 10KΩ resistor and photoresistor

-Use the following circuit diagram to construct the circuit.
-The direction of the photoresistor and the 10KΩ resistor is unimportant.
+Use the following circuit diagram to construct connect the servo, micro: bit and alligator cables.
 ![](High5RobotCircuit.png)
 Note that in the above diagram the servo wires are Yellow, Red & Black.
 In the Sparkfun kit the same wires on the servo are *White*, Red & Black.
 In the SunFounder kit the corresponding wires are *Orange*, Red & *Brown*.
 For either kit, you will need to connect jumper wires to the connecter on the servo.
 ![](ServoConnector.png)